 For some people, sharing their life is as easy as taking the next breath.
-I am comfortable with few people knowing the nitty gritty of my life, baggage, and private life.
-So, for me, blogging publicly about my life and being vulnerable in a larger arena is, in itself, an act of bravery.
+Brave could be their middle name.
+Me, not so much.
+So, for me, sharing stories about my life, being brave, being vulnerable in a larger arena is a leap into the unknown.

 To be honest, the fear of not being good enough has prevented me from sharing up until now.